 If you want to visit a UNESCO World Heritage Site, head to Seoraksan National Park.
 The park covers over 150 square miles and is lush with thousands of plants, animals, and other ecological life.
 There are multiple valleys in the park that lead to beautiful waterfalls or temples.
 The view of the sunrise from Seoraksan is just as magnificent.

 Jindo Island is the third largest island in Korea.
 Visit this island for a getaway vacation in Korea.
 The island is known as the home of the famous Jindo dog, Jindo Island is located off the southwest coast Jindo Island is the third largest island in Korea.
 The island is known as the home of the famous Jindo dog, Jindo Island is located off the southwest coast of South Jeolla province.
 Some tourists actually head to Jindo to catch a glimpse of these rare dogs; who are considered national treasures.
 The dogs are famous for their loyalty to their owners and a statue of a famous Jindo was erected in 2004.

 What to See

 Jindo Island isn’t just well known for its animal life.
+Enjoy the quiet beaches while taking a walk on the island to fully relax.
 The island is close to the Dadohae National Marine Park, where visitors can explore Korea’s largest national park.
 Dadohae contains sprawling rock formations surrounded by bodies of water, which make for a breathtaking sight.

-Gwangju is not only known for being the 6th largest city in Korea, but also for being the home of the 1980 Gwangju Democratic Uprising against Korean military dictator Chun Doo-Hwan, an event that earned it the name “the heart of democracy”.
+Gwangju is perfect for a vacation in Korea not only known for being the 6th largest city in Korea, but also for being the home of the 1980 Gwangju Democratic Uprising against Korean military dictator Chun Doo-Hwan, an event that earned it the name “the heart of democracy”.
 This city is a thriving center of liberal arts and culture.

 What to See